 Until then, I can dream and window shop on the internet!
 I have a cottage garden and these planters would fit in just beautifully.
 Many of them have a cottage chic appeal and fit into my garden beds in just the right way.

 Knowing that these creative garden projects have been recycled from common household items, makes them very appealing to me.
+Recycling is a small step that we can take to protect the environment at home.

 Decorate your yard with Wheelbarrow Planters